luccastermans/dsm2sql/README.md

 sdm2sql reads telegrams from a Dutch Smart Meter (DSM) from port P1 and convert these to MariaDB-INSERT queries such that the data can be stored in a MariaDB or similar database.
-Each telegram contains a checksum, only telegrams with a correct checksum are processed by dsm2sql.
+Each telegram contains a checksum, only telegrams with a correct checksum are output by dsm2sql.

 **Warning**: the computer running dsm2sql should be equipped with a serial port which is connect the DSM\'s port P1.
 In case of a Raspberry